3D Printed Technology "FibreTuff®”

 Marshall University professor Dr Ross Salary and his students printed FibreTuff in a FDM method to replicate bone like scaffolds and presented the poster at the Biofabrication 2019 event held in Columbus Ohio October 20-22.
 Dr Salary has been steadfast to analyze and find a 3D printing bone replacement with like qualities.

-The FibreTuff® technology includes USPTO trademark, patent pending applications and 3D printed patented compositions, process and parts.
+The FibreTuff® technology features USPTO trademarks, patent pending applications, and includes 3D printed patented compositions, processes, and parts made from innovative biocompatible amphiphilic materials - Polyamide with Polyolefin and Cellulose fibers.

 This website uses cookies.
 By continuing to use this site you accept our use of cookies.